Toronto sports travel guide

 • Smoke’s Poutinerie (218 Adelaide Street W; numerous locations): Yes, it’s a chain with restaurants throughout the GTA and all over Canada (and even in the U.S.).
 But while you’re in Canada you should have poutine at least once, and Smoke’s is well-known for its fries with gravy, cheese curds and whatever else you might like on it.

-Minor-league and junior hockey abound in the city and its surrounding regions.
+Not surprisingly, the sport of hockey can be enjoyed in many fashions, with minor-league and junior hockey teams playing in Toronto and its surrounding regions.
 The closest team to downtown is the Toronto Marlies, the top affiliate of the Maple Leafs, who play their home games at Coca-Cola Coliseum at Exhibition Place.

 Each summer, the streets around Exhibition Place are turned into a circuit for an IndyCar race, currently known as Honda Indy Toronto.